-Bone biopsies and cultures provide the best and only definitive evidence of osteomyelitis.
+Bone biopsies and cultures are the best and only definitive evidence of osteomyelitis.
 They are also the only definitive method to differentiate osteomyelitis from osteoarthropathy.
-The "key" to the appropriate treatment and antibiotic selection in any infection, including osteomyelitis, is reliable cultures.
-Soft tissue cultures and those obtained from sinus tracts are notoriously poor and very unreliable (20).
+The "key" to the appropriate treatment and antibiotic selection in any infection, including osteomyelitis, is to obtain reliable cultures.
+Soft tissue cultures and those obtained from sinus tracts and overlying ulcers are notoriously poor cultures and very unreliable (26,27).
 Bone cultures from the involved bone should be obtained whenever possible in cases of osteomyelitis.
-Care must be taken to obtain these cultures without passing through infected soft tissue.
-Also the patient should be withdrawn from any antibiotics for at least 48 hours prior to culture.
+Care must be taken to obtain the cultures without passing through infected soft tissue and with the patient withdrawn from any antibiotics for at least 48 hours.
 Biopsies and cultures are best obtained through open exposure as blind biopsies with a needle or trephine can lead to false-negative cultures and pathology reports.